-The UK construction industry has more than 250,000 firms employing 2.1 million people.
-Its output is the second largest in the EU and contributes about 8.2 per cent of the nations GVA (Gross Value Added) (BERR - formerly the DTI 2007).
-The UK aerospace industry has more than 3000 companies employing around 150,000 people directly and 350,000 indirectly through some of their contractors and consultants in the UK and adding about £8 billion annually to the value of the economy in the UK (DTI, 2003).
-Both the construction and aerospace industries are commonly involved in products which are complex and have extended operational lives.
-These complex and long-life products (e.g. buildings or aircraft) tend to encourage the generation of very large amounts of information and knowledge.
-This tendency is exacerbated as in-service life extends as a result of:
+The UK construction industry has more than 250000 firms employing 2.1 million people.
+Its output is the second largest in the EU and contributes about 8.2% of the nations GVA (Gross Value Added) (BERR - formerly the DTI 2007).
+The UK aerospace industry has more than 3000 companies employing around 150000 people directly and 350000 indirectly through some of their contractors and consultants in the UK and adding about £8 billion annually to the value of economy in the UK (DTI 2003).
+The UK construction industry is set to capitalise on the 2012 London Olympics.
+The Aerospace Innovation and Growth Team's vision is that by 2022 "The UK will offer a global Aerospace Industry, the world's most innovative and productive location, leading to sustainable growth for all its stakeholders".
+(DTI 2003).
+These long-life products (e.g. a building or an aircraft) have the propensity to generate very large amounts of information and knowledge within their life cycles.
+Besides, the life cycles are actually extending because of several reasons such as:

-- a.
-The product-to-service shift, as exemplified by the emergence of fleet service agreements from Rolls-Royce that reduces the risk and cost of long term service and maintenance events to the customer, by providing a fixed cost per flight hour.
-This provides the basis for continuity in service records and feedback; promoting an increase in documentation. - b.
-The influence of different contracting systems such as the private finance imitative (PFI).
-Level of PFI experience between construction and client organisations are different and it is a costly commitment that relies upon operational knowledge and feedback.
-It repositions and consolidates the supply chain and produces an invisible pressure to deliver better solutions to the clients and the customers. - c.
-Changes in technology tend to lead to a change in the way information is represented, often resulting in more complicated project information or knowledge management tools and information being fed more easily and quickly to individual recipients. (e.g. Web 2.0, email on Blackberry, RSS feeds, instant messaging, collaboration tools, content management portals, e-library).
-The diversity of understanding of the use, capture and reuse of information, information system and knowledge management creates a culture that inhibits employees' capability and full functioning of the adopted systems in an organisation.
+- a. product to service shift, e.g. the emergence of fleet service agreement from Rolls Royce that reduces the risk and cost of long term service and maintenance events by a fixed cost per flight hour and this in turn increases the chance for an engineer to track the history of a similar design; - b. the influence of different contracting system such as private finance imitative (PFI).
+It repositions the supply chain and produces an invisible pressure to deliver better solutions to the clients and the customers; and - c. technological innovations.
+They change the format of information and often result in more complicated project information or knowledge management tools whilst this can provide information to an individual more easily and quickly (e.g. Web 2.0, emails on Blackberry, RSS feeds, instant messaging, collaboration tools, content management portals, e-library).
+Also, the diversity of understanding of the use, capture and reuse of information, information system and knowledge management creates a culture that inhibits employees' capability and full functioning of the adopted systems in an organisation.

-Clearly, either too much or too little information can be damaging to the performance of individuals, organisations and systems.
-Whilst individuals are interested in accessing information (which is easy using current technology) what they are really interested in is high value information.
+Obviously, either too much or too little information can be damaging to the performance of individuals, organisations and systems.
+What people are really look for are the value of information but not the information itself.
 Current systems have little or no regard for the value of the information they contain.
-Information is rarely recorded in a way that facilitates the valuation of a document, either when it is produced or subsequently retrieved and reused.
+Information is rarely recorded in a way that facilitates the valuation of a document, either when it is produced or subsequently retrieved and re-used.
 In addition, there is a wealth of tacit personal knowledge that, if codified into documentary information, could prove valuable to operators of the finished asset or future designers.
 From the strategic point of view, there is a lack of information evaluation tools that quantify the benefits and costs of performing information evaluation activities and the effects on storage (e.g. how they save time and money from a business point of view).
 As projects draw to a close, some organisations are now asking what information is worth retaining and how might it be reused.
-Yet they have little help in doing this.

 This paper identifies current approaches to information evaluation.
-This follows a review of information overload and we highlight the knowledge and information practices and associated challenges found in a number of engineering and construction organisations and specifically how they currently evaluate information.
-In particular, the findings of the case studies provide some insights on the following questions:
+This follows a review of information overload and the differences between data, information and knowledge.
+We highlight the overall knowledge and information practice and its associated challenges from a number of engineering and construction organisations and specifically how to value information.
+In particular, the findings of the case studies provide answers to the following questions: